A community that supports local farmers

 Proximity to Interstate 5

-Bow is not walkable; it is car-dependent.
+Bow is not walkable; it is a completely car-dependent area.
 The nearest hospital, PeaceHealth United General Medical Center, is about 10 miles southeast.
 Bellingham International Airport is about 25 miles north up Interstate 5.
-Chuckanut Drive, also known as Route 11, runs along the western edge of the neighborhood, following the coastline to the north and intersecting with Interstate 5 south at Chuckanut Junction.
+Chuckanut Drive, also known as Route 11, runs through the community, following the coastline to the north and intersecting with Interstate 5 south at Chuckanut Junction.
+Seattle is just over 70 miles south on Interstate 5.

 Flood preparedness

 Homes and roads are at risk of flooding, particularly in the northwest region of Bow.
-Additionally, a few miles south of Bow, the Samish River flooded due to heavy rainfalls in November of 2021.
+Additionally, the Samish River flooded due to heavy rainfalls in November of 2021.
 This resulted in backyards with waist-deep water and the temporary closure of Chuckanut Road.
 Skagit County recommends signing up for CodeRed Alerts, which notifies locals to all types of emergencies in the community.
 Having a flood kit containing water, cash and hygiene supplies is another good practice for flood preparedness.